amirkdv/biseqt/docs/README.rst

 The following can be generated randomly by the ``seq`` module:

 -  Sequence of given length given a letter probabilities.
--  Mutants of given sequence given substition and gap probabilities.
+-  Mutants of given sequence given substitution and gap probabilities.
--  Random reads from a given sequence given required coverage, read length distribution, and substitution/gap probabilties.
+-  Random reads from a given sequence given required coverage, read length distribution, and substitution/gap probabilities.

 Pairwise alignments
 -------------------